hanwin/screendeck/README.md

     yarn start
     ```

     Configure Your Settings: Open the settings window to set up the Companion IP, port, and keypad layout.
-Enable global hotkeys if desired.
     Connect to Bitfocus Companion: Once configured, ScreenDeck will connect to your Companion setup and allow you to control your configured buttons.
     Assign Commands: Use Bitfocus Companion to map specific commands or actions to each button on the ScreenDeck interface.